CIA Hacking Group Conducts Cyber Attack on China Since 2008 - Qihoo 360

-Joshua was employed at the CIA’s National Clandestine Service (NCS) as a Directorate of Science and Technology (DS&T) Intelligence Officer.
-Joshua misused his admin privilege of the core machine room and a preset backdoor to steal the classified documents of Vault 7 and disclosed to Wikileaks, which was published on the Wikileaks website in 2017.
+Joshua was employed at the CIA's National Clandestine Service (NCS) as a Directorate of Science and Technology (DS&T) Intelligence Officer.
+Joshua misused his admin privilege of the core machine room and a preset backdoor to steal the classified documents of Vault 7 and disclosed them to Wikileaks, which was published on the Wikileaks website in 2017.

 They claim Joshua was "directly involved in the development of the cyber weapon – Vault 7," which they say was used by the alleged CIA hacking group APT-C-39.